 Most domestic ovens are less than ideal when it come to a beautiful loaf with maximum oven spring.
 What baking dough needs is immediate, even heat and steam.
 The heat provides the rise and the steam keeps the crust soft throughout the time it is rising.
 The result is bread that reaches its full potential giving an evenly baked, golden open crumbed sourdough.
-The perfet way to achieve this is with a cloche.
+The perfect way to achieve this is with my Spun Iron Cloche.

 - Pre-seasoned organic British grown flax oil for a natural non-stick finish.